Johnny-Bigtrousers/FDGH-Converter-4.0-Fix/readme.md

-# FDGH Converter 4.0
+# FDGH Converter 4.0 Fix

+This is a forked copy of the original repository as it has sat untouched for over a year with changes made to it by its original uploader that render it unusable.
+This fork remedies the issues and allows it to be compiled again and includes a release build which the original had at one point but had removed for an unknown reason.

-A script that converts FDGH files (found in many HAL Laboratory games) to and from XML.
+An executable file that converts FDGH files (found in many HAL Laboratory games) to and from XML.
 Copyright (C) 2016-2022 RoadrunnerWMC
+Amended by "Johnny Bigtrousers"

 ## FDGH Files